nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 Geo-fence policies are of various types (rectangular, circular etc.).
 They are available in the form of pre-defined templates or can be configured on demand.
 Enterprises choose the geo-fence policies to be enforced for various hosts.
-Note that the hosts must belong to the list of allowed hosts in a shared ledger (TPM EK, mobile-SIM).
+Note that the hosts must belong to the list of approved hosts in a shared ledger (TPM EK, mobile-SIM).
 The geo-fence policies applied to various hosts are recorded in a shared ledger.

 ## Step 4